beeldengeluid/dane-visual-feature-extraction-worker/README.md

 DOCKER_BUILDKIT=1 docker build -t dane-visual-feature-extraction-worker .
 ```
 Buildkit is optional, it may speed up building (see https://docs.docker.com/build/buildkit/)
 NB: building the image has occasionally led to mysterious connection errors, which we haven't been able to track down and solve (yet).
+Discarding the poetry.lock has been a way to circumvent these.

 ### Config